pyeventsourcing/eventsourcing/README.md

 ```

 When the `World` aggregate class is called, the `Created` event will
-be triggered, and a new `World` object will be returned.
+be triggered, and a new `World` object will be returned to the caller.

 ```python
 # Call the aggregate class to create a new aggregate object.